core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager can assist an endpoint with an incomplete Sender Context to retrieve missing data of the Security Context and thereby become fully operational in the group again.
 The two main options for the Group Manager are described in this section: i) assignment of a new Sender ID to the endpoint (see {{new-sender-id}}); and ii) establishment of a new Security Context for the group (see {{new-sec-context}}).
 The update of the Replay Window in each of the Recipient Contexts is discussed in {{ssec-loss-mutable-context}}.

-As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}) so do the relevant Recipient IDs that the other endpoints need to keep track of.
+As group membership changes, or as group members get new Sender IDs (see {{new-sender-id}}), so do the relevant Recipient IDs that the other endpoints need to keep track of.
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.

 The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable identifier of a group member.
 Such an indication can be achieved only by using that member's public key, when verifying countersignatures of received messages (in group mode), or when verifying messages integrity-protected with pairwise keying material derived from authentication credentials and associated asymmetric keys (in pairwise mode).